 A fruit covered in spines, thorns, or hair-like structures!
 How exotic does it sound?
 It doesn’t seem amusing.
 But keep in mind that spiky fruits foster such protective shells to fend off the evil souls from picking up the enticing core of the fruits.
 So what fruit has a spiky shell?
-We’ll introduce you bunch of fruit with spikes on the outside.
-Let’s begin!
+We’ll introduce you with a bunch of fruits that have spikes on them.
+Let’s roll out!

 Due to the presence of different phytonutrients, spiky fruits are found in different shades.
 Here we’ve categorized them according to either their peel or pulp color tones.